violetstormtree/Emotion_classification_on_speechdata/README.md

 # 🎙️ Emotion Classification on Speech Data

-This project presents a complete end-to-end pipeline for classifying human emotions from speech signals using deep learning (BiLSTM).
+This project presents a complete end-to-end pipeline for classifying human emotions from speech signals using deep learning (BiLSTM + LSTM).
 It processes raw `.wav` files, extracts MFCC features, trains a neural network, evaluates the model, and provides a Streamlit-based web app for real-time predictions.

 ---